 Charles Sheldon, a late Alaskan naturalist, was inspired by the beauty of the Toklat River to lobby for legislation establishing the park, the first National Park in Alaska.
 The majestic peak named Mount McKinley initially was renamed Denali in the following year, which was the native Alaskan name for the historical rise.

-The Denali National Park and Preserve contain the northernmost portion of the Alaska Range and the glaciers and valleys, running southwards from the top of the range.
+The Denali National Park and Preserve contains the northernmost portion of the Alaska Range and the glaciers and valleys, running southwards from the top of the range.

 There is a great diversity in the terrain, including boreal forest and Arctic tundra.
 A total of 650 species of plants, shrubs, lichen, and moss make up the park’s natural vegetation, while also being included in the park’s natural vegetation are conifers, birch trees, and aspen trees.